 Several incarnations later, Seamen’s Church Institute was a 5-story hotel covering the entire Center City block of Dock Street between Front and 2nd, with 230 hotel rooms, a restaurant, an auditorium, a home for aged and disabled seamen, a chapel, and a school of navigation.
 During World War II, this building served allied naval crews and officers in addition to merchant ship workers.
 It was demolished to make way for Independence National Park in 1957.

-As the industry continued to change with rapid ship turnaround, security issues, and personal technology, Seamen’s Church Institute became more agile, focusing on shipboard services.
+As the industry continued to transform with rapid ship turnaround, security issues, and personal technology, Seamen’s Church Institute became more agile, focusing on shipboard services.
 SCI downsized into greatly reduced space at the Spring Garden location, and vans supplied the mobility for Chaplains and Ship Visitors/Host Transporters to bring hospitality, companionship, kindness, advocacy, and secure transport to seafarers.
 In the summer of 2018 Seamen’s Church moved to its current location in the Philadelphia Navy Yard, which offers ample parking for vans and visitors as well as convenient access to the port terminals that are now the most important point of service to seafarers.